JHermosillaD/ROS-hog-detector/README.md

-# ROS-hog-detector
+# HOG pedestrian detector

- HOG based human body detection
+ROS package for pedestrian detection using Histograms of Oriented Gradients (HOG).